92 Crafting an Elevator Pitch

 eCampusOntario and Verna Johnson

-An elevator pitch or elevator speech is like a short, persuasive introduction.
-Just as a post on X (formerly known as Twitter) gets a message across in just a few words, an elevator speech gets your main idea across in under 30 seconds, or about 100 words.
-It’s called an “elevator speech” because it should be short enough to share during a brief elevator ride.
+An elevator pitch (or elevator speech) is a short, persuasive introduction.
+Think of it like a social media post that gets a message across in just a few words.
+An elevator pitch does the same—delivering your main idea in under 30 seconds or about 100 words.
+It’s called an “elevator pitch” because it should be short enough to share during a quick elevator ride.

 Creating an Elevator Pitch